The time before menopause is called perimenopause. It may begin several years before your last menstrual period. Signs of perimenopause include:

 - The external genital tissue decreases and thins, and can become irritated.

 Other common changes include:

-Hormone therapy in the form of estrogen or progesterone alone or in combination may help menopause symptoms such as hot flashes or vaginal dryness and pain with intercourse.
+Hormone therapy with estrogen or progesterone, alone or in combination, may help menopause symptoms such as hot flashes or vaginal dryness and pain with intercourse.
 Hormone therapy has risks, so it is not for every woman.
 Discuss the risks and benefits of hormone therapy with your health care provider.

-To help manage problems such as painful sexual intercourse, using a lubricant during sexual intercourse may help.
+To help manage problems such as painful sexual intercourse, use a lubricant during sexual intercourse.
 Vaginal moisturizers are available without a prescription.
-These can help with vulvar discomfort due to the drying and thinning of the tissues.
-Topical estrogen applied inside the vagina may help maintain the structure of the vaginal tissues by thickening the tissues and increasing moisture, and sensitivity.
+These can help with vulvar discomfort due to the drying and thinning of tissues.
+Applying topical estrogen inside the vagina may help thicken the vaginal tissues and increase moisture and sensitivity.
 Your health care provider can tell you if any of these measures is right for you.

 Lobo RA.
 Menopause and care of the mature woman: endocrinology, consequences of estrogen deficiency, effects of hormone replacement therapy, treatment regimens.
 In: Katz VL, Lentz GM, Lobo RA, Gershenson DM, eds.
 Comprehensive Gynecology.
 6th ed.
 Philadelphia, PA: Elsevier Mosby; 2012:chap 14.